 information about medical or health conditions, including whether or not you have a disability for which the school needs to make reasonable adjustments; and

 information about protected characteristics, such as your ethnic origin, sexual orientation and religion or belief, which is required for equal opportunities monitoring

+details relating to trade union membership including: subscriptions deducted from payroll; reporting and publishing of time spent on trade union activities and duties under the government’s publication scheme; individual members reporting to their line managers when they attend to trade union duties and activities (branch meetings); grievances and other processes where data is shared with union representatives; representative details including communications with their managers and as attendees in notes of JNICC/JNCC/EJNICC meetings.

+details relating to strike action, and reporting who is taking part in strikes.

+details relating to provision of IT equipment, accounts and support.

+details relating to monitoring of IT accounts, as set out in the Monitoring and Logging Policy.

 The School also needs to process your personal data for legitimate purposes in connection with access to the school’s campus, personal safety and security, visitor management and administration.
 The School processes your personal data including LSE staff ID card information for the following purposes: